 In 1998, I returned to Boston to work at NECN as a weekend reporter.
 I covered a wide range of New England and national stories including the 2000 Democratic National Convention in Los Angeles.
 One of the most memorable moments during my tenure at NECN was interviewing former Russian leader Mikail Gorbachev and Buzz Aldrin, the second human to walk on the moon.
 One of the most heart-wrenching stories I ever had to cover was the deaths of six Worcester firefighters who lost their lives in a cold storage facility during a fire in December of 1999.

 In October of 2000, I moved to Richmond after landing a job at WTVR as the military/political affairs reporter.
 I am a huge history buff, so Richmond was the perfect fit.
 The River City offers plenty of the past from the Revolutionary War to the Civil War to keep me satisfied.
 During my time here at WTVR I’ve had some remarkable experiences including flying to and sleeping on the U.S.S.
 George H. W. Bush and U.S.S.
 Dwight D. Eisenhower in the middle of the Atlantic Ocean.
 Landing on and then taking off from the aircraft carriers was exhilarating.
-During the “Sailor for a Day” program I experienced pilot swim survival training including swimming in a flight suit, helmet and boots.
+During the “Sailor for a Day” program I experienced pilot swim survival training including swimming in a flight suit, helmet, and boots.
 I also had to escape a device called The Dunker which simulates a downed helicopter underwater.
 An exhausting yet thrilling experience.

 I also had the opportunity to fly with the Blue Angels and witness countless brave sailors and marines leave for and return from the War on Terror.

-In 2007, I had the excellent opportunity to return to England and work at the BBC in Kent, England.
+In 2007, I had the incredible opportunity to return to England and work at the BBC in Kent, England.
 It was part of an exchange with the BBC South East.
 One of their reporters switched jobs with me in Richmond.
 It was one of the highlights of my broadcasting career.

 Each week, since 2014, I have had the pleasure of producing a segment called “Heroes Among Us.”
 I share the stories of people who are making a positive impact on central Virginia.
 I also produce a weekly segment called “I Have a Story” which features the little-known Virginians with remarkable tales to tell.